gonenlab/microED/README.md

 microED
 =======
-Programs used for determination of lysozyme structure in Shi et al. (2013) MicroED - Three dimensional electron crystallography of protein microcrystals. eLife (in press)
+Programs used for determination of lysozyme structure in Shi et al. (2013) eLife 2013;2:e01345.

 These programs are under heavy development.
 If you plan on using them you are encouraged to contact the gonenlab (gonent@janelia.hhmi.org) or visit http://cryoem.janelia.org.